Monarch, Immatures - Danainae Danaus plexippus

 Pre-Pupa

-1. Photo on September 6, 2006 - Larva formed a "J" on the plant then formed a pupa.
+1. September 13, 2006 - Larva formed a "J" on the plant then formed a pupa.

 Larval skin splitting and new pupa emerging

 1., 2., 3.
-Three photos showing the larval skin splitting and pupa emerging.
+Three photos showing the larval skin splitting and a pupa emerging.
 I oriented the photo 90 degrees left to show close-ups of the event.

 Pupa

-1. Left, right - Photos of new pupa on September 6, 2006
+1. Left, right - Photos of a new pupa on September 6, 2006

 Host plant